JoaoFVictor/crypto/README.md

 - redis: It is the container with the redis image responsible for the cache for the project

 ## ✨ Endpoints
-The project has two endpoints, one to obtain the current price of a cryptocurrency and the other to obtain the price of a cryptocurrency on a given date.
+The project has three endpoints, one to obtain the current price of a cryptocurrency, other to obtain the price of a cryptocurrency on a given date and finally one to inform which cryptocurrencies are valid in queries.
-- cryptocurrency/price: This endpoint is responsible for querying the current price of a cryptocurrency.
+- cryptocurrency/price/current: This endpoint is responsible for querying the current price of a cryptocurrency.
 Has as query string the `coin`
-- cryptocurrency/history: This endpoint is responsible for querying the price of a cryptocurrency on a given date.
+- cryptocurrency/price/history: This endpoint is responsible for querying the price of a cryptocurrency on a given date.
 It has as query string the `coin` and `date`
+- cryptocurrency/names: This endpoint is responsible for informing which cryptocurrencies are accepted as a parameter in the other endpoints`

 ## 🚀 Running